Throughout metro Detroit and Ann Arbor, kids can enjoy an increasing number of enrichment camps and programs.

 Five-day sessions are offered starting at $280 for a full day and $175 for a half day for ages 4-12.

 “A lot of parents feel it’s a good use of their time for children not to get totally separate from the experience of learning – and, at the same time, acquire skills they don’t otherwise have,” says headmaster Jack Faxon.

 Its Language Adventure Day Camp devotes mornings to intense foreign language study and afternoons for more camp-like, play-based activities.
-Campers range in age from 5 to 13, and the camp runs for four weeks.
+Foreign Language Immersion takes place in French, German, Spanish and Mandarin Chinese.

 Try out singing like an opera star at the Operetta Workshop, a three-week camp in June 2019 for ages 13-18.

 For $500 per student, participants will learn about acting, singing, stage movement, healthy vocal technique and how to audition, cumulating in a final performance.

 Summer camps here let kids work on meaningful projects and form new friendships while learning about robotics and technology.

 The Robot Discovery camp (starting at $399 for non-members) is offered for grades 1-9 and focuses on video game design and programing using MineCraft, Star Wars and more.